Email marketing

-People spend more during holidays — that’s why targeting customers around the events throughout the year works for e-commerce email marketing.
+People spend more during holidays, so tying your email campaigns to key dates throughout the year works especially well for e-commerce brands.
 Technically, almost every day is a celebration 🎉 But not all holiday campaigns are a good fit for all industries and customers.

-For your convenience, we’ve picked the most important and interesting holidays for email marketing campaigns.
-Use our email marketing holiday calendar — and grow your business with flying colors!
+For your convenience, we’ve picked the most important and interesting holidays for email marketing campaigns for each month of the year.
+Use our holiday marketing calendar — and grow your business with flying colors!

 Why you need a holiday email marketing calendar